esawdust/eagledroppings/README.md

 Caveats
 -------
-*eagleclone* looks for certain power supply-related signals such as 3.3V and GND and does not replace those.
+*eagleclone* looks for certain power supply-related signals such as 3.3V, 5.0V, VCC, VDD, and GND and does not replace those.

 It's assumed each design derived from the original will use the same power and ground signals as the original design.
 This makes the instances easier to import and requires no fixup after import.

 Installation on OS X or Linux